 Cost: Record the total payment for fuel purchased for the vessel for all crab, non-crab, and non-fishing operations during the previous calendar year, including all sales taxes and surcharges.
 Do not include the cost of lubrication or other fluids.

 Vessel Labor Cost: Record the total direct payment to vessel processing employees, fishing crew, and captain for labor performed in all vessel operations during the calendar year, including shipyard labor and tendering.
-Include labor payments for CR crab operations reported in Table 7 in the total
+Include labor payments for CR crab operations reported in Table 7 in the total.

 Table 9: Vessel Operating Expenses, Annual